Shawn-Nichol/BlueTeam/BTL 1/Exam Prep/CMD & Powershell.md

 Get-LocalUser -Name BTLO | select *
 ```

-IDnetify running services on the system.
+Identify the running services on the system.
 Out-GridView tells PS to show the results in a window.
 ```
 Get-Service | Where Status -eq "Running" | Out-GridView
 ```

-Group running processes by their priorty value.
-This provides process name, the process ID (PID) and other infomration.
+Group running processes by their priority value.
+This provides the process name, the process ID (PID), and other information.
 ```
 Get-Process | Format-Table -View priority
 ```
-We can collect specific information from a service by including the name in the command
+We can collect specific information from a service by including the name in the command.
 ```
 Get-Process -ID cmd | Select *
 ```

-Get a list of scheudled tasks
+Get a list of scheduled tasks
 ```
 Get-ScheduledTask
 Get-ScheduledTask -TaskName "TaskName" |  Select *
+Get-ScheduledTask | Where State -eq "Ready"
 ```